Should I Specialize After Dental School? | DAT Destroyer

 Ask yourself:

-• Do I love variety, or do I prefer to master one area?
+• Do I enjoy variety or prefer mastering one focused area?

-• How much time am I willing to spend in training?
+• How much additional training am I willing to complete?

-• What kind of work-life balance do I want?
+• What kind of lifestyle do I want ten years from now?

-Whatever your answer, start strong — prepare well, learn deeply, and keep your options open.
+Whatever path you choose, start with a strong educational foundation.
+Prepare well, learn deeply, and keep your options open.